 It’s not a cheap stay but the kids love it so much.
 The hotel itself is entertaining enough without even visiting the park.
 So to have breakfast included, easy access to affordable lunch and dinner options nearby, and enough entertainment included keeping the kids entertained without even buying park passes I would say it’s a good value overall for at least one or 2 nights to get the experience and decide for yourself if it’s worth a return visit.
 It was for us.

 I do have a few complaints.
 They are adding on a huge wing for their new pirate hotel.
 It seems like this made parking further away (or maybe it always was) parking is a pretty long walk.
 So much so that my husband opted to pay $25 for our full stay (not per night) for valet.

 The other thing was that our son couldn’t buy the creation he built.
-At the park they have a pick a brick store with a scale and they charge by weight.
+At the park, they have a pick brick store with a scale and they charge by weight.
 I think the hotel should have a scale and you can buy your creation by weight.

 Legoland Hotel Orlando Florida Overall

-Over all the hotel is a wonderful place for toddlers and school age kids.
+Overall the Legoland hotel is a wonderful place for toddlers and school-age kids.
 I definitely recommend a trip.
-It has helped reignite the kids love of Legos again.
-Now we can’t wait till Legoland NY opens up summer 2020!
+It has helped reignite the kid’s love of Legos again.
+Now we can’t wait till Legoland NY opens up in summer 2021!